 How To Sear Scallops

-This section shows how to pan sear scallops with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to pan sear scallops with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix garlic herb butter.
 In a small bowl, mash together the butter, lemon juice, garlic, thyme, and parsley.
 It’s okay if the lemon juice doesn’t fully incorporate, because we’re going to melt this later, anyway.